hawkinsw/CPPTimes/cin.md

 ## What's News

-Political pollsters have completed their root-cause analysis of why they misjudged the results of recent electoral races -- all they had to do was get input from their constituents!
+Political pollsters have completed their root-cause analysis of why they misjudged the results of the early straw polls and caucuses in the 2024 Presidential Race -- it turns out, to fix the problem, all they had to do was ask for the voters' input!

 ## Getting input